Freedom is a heavy load, a great and strange burden for the spirit to undertake…

 It is not a gift given, but a choice made, and the choice may be a hard one.

 By isolating and enlarging these names, the series invites reflection on absence, memory, and endurance.
-This work functions as both a reflective archive and a commentary on broader social dynamics that shape recognition and visibility.
-It asks viewers to engage with time, repetition, and remembrance in a contemplative space.
+Functioning as both a reflective archive and a commentary on the social structures that shape recognition and visibility, the work asks viewers to engage with time, repetition, and remembrance in a contemplative space.